CloudTrail userIdentity Element

 FederatedUser

-– The request was made with temporary security credentials that were obtained via a call to the AWS STSGetFederationToken
+– The request was made with temporary security credentials obtained from a call to the AWS STSGetFederationToken

 API.
 ThesessionIssuer